-The firmware installs the guest's VEK into the memory controllers for the given APIC IDs into the key slot associated with the given ASID.
-This command can be called multiple times in order to expand the set of CCXs on which the guest may execute.
+If any of the checks fails, the firmware returns POLICY\FAILURE.
+Otherwise, the firmware installs the guest's VEK into the memory controllers for the given APIC IDs into the key slot associated with the given ASID.
+This command can be called multiple times to expand the set of CCXs on which the guest may execute.